 History of past illness

-The patient reported that she noticed the mass 4 mo before and had been experienced the pain all day and night, and that it was more severe at night.
+The patient reported that she noticed the mass 4 mo before, that she had been experiencing the pain all day and night, and that it was more severe at night.
 She had taken some traditional Chinese medicine, but there had been no obvious improvement.
 She denied having a history of trauma.

 Personal and family history